Rakesh Khanna: Career

 Khanna worked in the technology services industry in North America, Europe and Asia.

 Before being appointed interim CEO in 2016, he was the COO of Syntel and has also was president of the company's Banking and Financial Services Business Unit from 2005 until 2012.

 Prior to joining Syntel in 2005, he worked with Oracle Financial Services Software Limited (formerly I-flex Solutions Limited), where he was a member of the leadership team and spent 10 years in various roles.
 He was on the Supervisory Board of Login Systems SA, France, in which I-flex acquired a strategic stake in 2003.
 He also set up operations in Japan and Europe, leading and managing various elements of the operations in those countries.
 Other roles included leading sales in the Middle East and Europe, head of product marketing for its banking product, and Global Relationship Director for a roll out of their product at GE Consumer Finance in 43 countries.

 Khanna worked with Citicorp CITIL managing sales and marketing of software products for 10 years.
 He has also worked with Tata Burroughs Limited for over a decade.
 He started as a mainframe programmer with the company and rose through the levels to become Group Manager.
 During his tenure, he managed projects for several banks and financial groups, including BACOB Savings Bank (Brussels), Nat West, Skipton, Yorkshire Building Societies (UK), GWB, and Tata Share Registry (TSRL).

-Personal life

-His father was an aeronautical engineer.
-As a child, Khanna represented his school in badminton and learnt to play Spanish guitar.
-In college, he was elected class representative by his colleagues.